 Theoretically, you can get pretty far with your boat if you don’t speed all the way (and remember to bring another gas tank).
 You can even ride up the Spree, back into the Landwehrkanal, if you’re so inclined – but we were pretty content in our little corner South East Berlin.

 I was excited to discover new swimming spots at the lakes we drove through, but all of us were relieved that we got to escape the hot weather and tight public pools and shitty traffic.
 Pro-Tipp: Put a whole bag of ice into a freezer bag (which you can get at any supermarket) and store your drinks in there to keep them cool.
-Unless, of course, you have a cooling bag.1
+Unless, of course, you have a cooling bag.[1.
+Look at you with your fancy ass cooling bag.]

 The further away you take it from Müggelsee (for example, to Flakensee further North East, or Seddinsee further south), the clearer and more beautiful the water becomes.
 Throw out an anchor, have a picnic and enjoy the unconstricted, nuclear and shrill sun of Berlin.